muffin87/helm-tutorial/part-05/README.md

 ```

 We use the `upgrade` command followed by the name of the release and the location
-where the updated chart can be found.
-Since we updated the docker image,
+where the updated Chart can be found.
+Since we updated the Docker image,
 Kubernetes will handle the update for us.
 This means it will terminate the Pod
-and create a new one with the new docker image.
+and create a new one with the new Docker image.
 To verify that our changed
 was successfully applied, we can do the following:

 ```